build-on-aws/bedrock-agent-txt2sql/README.md

 - Example prompts for Action Groups:

-    1. Return all procedures in the imaging category and are insured.
-Include all the details and athena query generated.
+    1. Fetch me data by creating a query to return all procedures in the imaging category and are insured.
+Include all the details, along with the athena query created

-    2. Get me details on all of the customers who are vip, with a balance under 500.
-Provide the Athena query used
+    2. Fetch me data by creating an athena query that provides me details on all customser who are vip, and have a balance over 300.